 Based on the installation process, Customer B will have better performance and their system will last longer.

 Installation of your HVAC equipment cannot be understated.
 In fact, according to the North Carolina Alternative Energy Corp.
 9 out of every 10 systems are not installed properly!

-Next time you’re searching for a new hvac system, try Googling Best HVAC contractor, best HVAC contractor near me, best HVAC companies near me or best HVAC service near me.
-That should give you better results than search for the best system.
+Next time you’re searching for a new hvac system, try Googling best HVAC contractor, best HVAC contractor near me, best HVAC companies near me or best HVAC service near me.
+That should give you better results instead of searching for the best system.

 Here are the Facts

 Texas A&M University found that a 23% refrigerant undercharge could result in a 52% efficiency loss.
 (Essentially DOUBLING operational costs)